sekrupke/bi-mini-project-p02/README.md

 # BI Mini-Project P02

 ## Introduction
-This is a BI Mini Project that was developed at the University of Oldenburg.
+BI Mini Project that was developed at the University of Oldenburg.
 The project is based on a dataset of thesis topics offered at the university.

+This document is a detailed technical report about implementation.
+For setting up the project see _SETUP.md_.

 ## Milestones of the project
+The main goal of the project is to answer specific business questions and determine KPIs based on the data given in the dataset.

-The project consists of 5 major Milestones which are described in detail in this document.
+The project is divided in 5 major milestones which are described in detail in this document.
 * Step 1: Review of the Data Set
 * Step 2: Data Vault Model
 * Step 3: Database Schema and Database